 So those diligently working to renew their tiers and take advantage of some of the new perks may be able to make some headway this summer.

-Meanwhile, if you’ve been holding off on tier matching with MGM, keep in mind that as of right now the tier match is still listed in the terms as ending June 30, 2022; they could extend it but until they do, presuming they even do, you’ve got about a month left.
+Meanwhile, if you’ve been holding off on tier matching with MGM, keep in mind that as of right now the tier match is still listed in the terms as ending December 31, 2022; they could extend it but until they do, presuming they even do, you’ve got through the end of the year to make it happen.